Touring some states, privatization, defending TFA, and trying to understand monsters-- plus, what the New York Times doesn't know about education!

 All Blog Posts With Pennsylvania Tag or Category

-The lawsuit says that the state's funding system is irrational and does not provide students with an adequate education.
+The lawsuit alleged that the state's funding system is "irrational" and discriminates against rural and poor children.

 A Commonwealth Court judge in Pennsylvania reversed a Dec.
 26 ruling that appointed David Meckley as receiver of the York district.
 The ruling had been appealed by the district and the teachers' union and was also opposed by Gov. Tom Wolf.